tushar3245/tushar3245/README.md

 🖊️ Love to write code</br>
 🎤 Like to share my knowledge

+<h2>🚀 About Me</h2>
 I am a web developer.
 I have 2 and a half year  year of experience in the web development sector.
 I read also in Honors 2nd year.I started working in web development in 2020.

+<h2>👨‍💻 Skills & Experiance:</h2>

+✅ PHP
+✅ PHP-LARAVEL
+✅ OOP
+✅ WordPress
+✅ JavaScript
-Skills: HTML / CSS / JS / PHP/ PHP-LARAVEL/OOP/BOOTSTAP/MS WORD/MS EXCEL
+✅ HTML5 / CSS / Bootstrap
+✅ MS WORD / MS EXCEL

 - 🌱 I’m currently learning Payment Gateway
 - 💬 Ask me about Web Development